-Service Type Corridor Optimal Characteristics Heavy Rail (Subway) Operate 100% within an exclusive right of way. th -/ 2,500 boardings per route mile or more an 50,000 boardings per day.
-Ability to construct a fully grade parated facility.
-Light Rail Operate in mixed flow traffic or an exclusive right of way. th -/ ,000 boardings per route mile or more an 25,000 boardings per day.
-Ability to construct a guideway within or ljacent to the corridor.
+Service Type Corridor Optimal Characteristics Heavy Rail (Subway) Operate 100% within an exclusive right of way. - 2,500 boardings per route mile or more than 50,000 boardings per day. - Ability to construct a fully gradeseparated facility.
+Light Rail Operate in mixed flow traffic or an exclusive right of way.
+1,000 boardings per route mile or more than 25,000 boardings per day.
+Ability to construct a guideway within or adjacent to the corridor.
 Commuter Routes Operate in mixed flow traffic in along either an HOV or HOT Lane and may operate a segment of their route on local streets.
-20 00 or more boardings during peak hour and in peak direction of travel.
+300 or more boardings during peak-hour and in peak direction of travel.
+BRT and Rapid Operated using 40', 45' or 60' buses. - Metro G Line (Orange) (BRT) operates on a fixed guideway. - Metro Rapid and Hybrid Lines operate in exclusive bus lanes or mixed flow traffic on local streets with signal priority. - 300 or more boardings during peakhour and in peak direction of travel. - Daily average of more than 500 boardings per route mile or more than 10,000 daily boardings. - Ability to implement operating speed improvements in the corridor.
+Core, Convenience, Connectivity and Community Routes Operate in mixed flow traffic on local streets by 32', 40', 45', or 60' buses.
+The median bus route carries about 4,500 daily boardings.
+Core and Convenience services are expected to carry more than the daily median, while Connectivity and Community are anticipated to carry less.